open-source-tabletop/cadence-wargame-system/collections/_modules/respawn.md

 Players should set up the table and roll off to choose one of the short table edges.
 Each player should then place a flag base somewhere 6 inches from their table edge and at least 6 inches from any other table edge.
 The player that choose their table edge places their flag base first.

 Each player then places 3 entry points on their own table edge numbered 1 - 3.
-Any time they bring one of their models onto the battlefield from reserve the player must roll a d3 (roll a d6 and divide by 2 rounding up) to determine which entry point they will use.
+Any time they bring one of their characters onto the battlefield from reserve the player must roll a d3 (roll a d6 and divide by 2 rounding up) to determine which entry point they will use.

 #### Objectives